RX-M/kubecon-eu-2019/step03/README.md

 ### 1. Login to the Harbor registry with docker

 The lab environment has a Harbor instance running at reg.rx-m.net.
-We're going to use it to push and pull images to.
+We're going to use it as a target for pushing and pulling images.
 In the next step we will use these images with an AWS hosted Kubernetes cluster.

 A repository has been created in the Harbor registry for us called "cndev" and we can login with the creds: